AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 You probably landed this page because you want to learn to code, which is great!
 Most people still didn't figure out what they want to do in their life, but you already did the hardest part.
 The coding is truely powerful skill.
 It enables you to write instructions to the machine which in turn builds stuff like websites, mobile applications, rocket missiles launching systems and many more.

-As Data Scientiests we use Coding skills to access, process and manage raw data, build graphs to visually comprehend the nature of dataset we ended-up working with, and eventually develop a statistical and machine learning models to predict the likelihood of certain events depending on the given task.
+As Data Scientists we use Coding skills to access, process and manage raw data, build graphs to visually comprehend the nature of dataset we ended-up working with, and eventually develop a statistical and machine learning models to predict the likelihood of certain events depending on the given task.

 In this article we will focus on how to start coding immediately, without too much of a theory behind it.
 We will run a decent amount of lines of code by following the best practices of learning by doing.
 Please enjoy.